Sexually transmitted infections (STIs)

 Crucial: Remember, you only have to have unprotected sex (sex without a condom) once to be at risk of getting an STI.
 Find out more from Sexwise.

 Chlamydia is the most common STI among young people who are sexually active.
 Many people who have it don't have any symptoms.
 If left untreated it can go on to cause pain and infertility but luckily it’s easy to test for and easy to treat.
 Using a condom correctly every time you have sex can reduce the chances of getting Chlamydia, but it is also important to test regularly.
-If you’re aged 16-24, you can get a free NHS chlamydia test in Oxfordshire from the Chlamydia Screening service.
-If you are under 16 or over 24 you can get a free test from the sexual health clinics and GPs.
+Anyone living in Oxfordshire aged 18+ can get a free NHS chlamydia test online.
+If you are under 18 you can still be tested, but you’ll need to contact your school nurse, sexual health clinic or your GP or clinic to get a Chlamydia test.

-HIV is the virus that causes AIDS, an illness that affects the body's ability to fight off disease.
+HIV is the virus that can eventually lead to AIDS, an illness that affects the body's ability to fight off disease.
 HIV is passed on in the sexual fluids or blood of an infected person, usually through sexual intercourse or by sharing needles used to inject drugs.

 HIV cannot be caught by kissing, hugging, shaking hands, or from door handles or dirty glasses.
 There is a treatment now (PrEP) that can stop HIV being passed on if you are having sexual relationship with someone with HIV.

 Some people believe that HIV is only a problem if you are gay, use drugs, or sleep around.
 This is wrong.
 Anyone who has unprotected (not using a condom) sex can contract any sexually transmitted infection, including HIV.
 Safer sex means always using a condom.